How Lightning network maintains Bitcoins value proposition

 for further reading I would highly recommend his “Money, Blockchains and social scalability”.

 There is another issue with onchain scaling that cannot be ignored and is often swept under the rug by on chain scaling proponents and that is the effect of bloat not only in terms of bottlenecks we’ve covered from initial sync,blockchain storage, cpu limitations, memory and bandwidth and it’s effect on people’s access today to limited resources but the long term detrimental effect will have on the rate of growth and all individuals ability to maintain full UTXO set which all nodes need to function.
-Breaking into many small inputs in large blocks will cause this growth to runaway as explained in much greater detail here.
+UTXO set growth is flexible but if you cannot maintain it then you would be incapable of running even a pruned node, just as the full blockchain growth could outpace hardware for every users ability to initially sync a full node.
+Breaking into many small inputs/outputs in large blocks will cause this growth to runaway as explained in much greater detail here.

 Rizun has previously tried to put forward that a lightning network could be deployed over Bcash.
 This is wrong and not just because of Tx malleability.
 This can even be solved in ways other than Segwit (which is another thing he has demonstrated proven flawed math in order to repeatedly attack and is a source of many other lies).
 The problem is cost factor.
 From our description of lightning network we can see that the model of trust minimization and game theory of penalizing any possible old states broadcast relies heavily on full nodes/watcher nodes being in the decentralised manner of the lightning networks growth.
 We’ve explained the principles of how low cost freely available hardware is made possible on the bitcoin network and how larger blocks forces centralisation of specialised hardware.
 This is where the security model breaks down and becomes heavily trusted, again bitcoins value proposition is damaged unless it maintains being self-sovereign, non-custodial, individually validated and trust minimized on all layers.
 The chain is required to be monitored at all times.